petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-development-lifecycle/using-the-liferay-services-shell.md

 # Using the Liferay Service's Shell

-In order to more effectively observe his effects on the Liferay database during testing, Kyle tries using the Liferay service's shell to query it directly.
+Sometimes you need direct access to the system to see what's happening.
+Kyle wants to use the Liferay service's shell to view the directory structure and verify database creation.

 Here, you'll use the shell and directly query a Liferay instance's database from the console.